C191068/Ali_Khtami_Solidity12/README.md

 // we have use payable keyword with the function below to make it payable with any native blockchain currency
     //below we have done mapping of addresses to how much money each of the people sent mapping(address => uint256) public addressToAmountFunded ;

+    //thefunction below will set up as the owner of the contract

+    function CallMeCaptain(){

+    }

     function fund() public payable {